Svtter/django-login-email/README.md

 - [x] The developer could define their own `User` model.
 - [x] Time-limited of login link.
 - [x] limited of sending email.
 Using TimeLimt to set minutes.
+- [ ] The link could be used for Login once.
 - [ ] More easier and customizable login link.

 ## Future